Emergent representations in networks trained with the Forward-Forward algorithm: Methods

-To compare the trained \textbf{FF} network results with a truly \textit{standard} baseline, a classical neural classifier -- a multilayer perceptron (MLP) -- is employed.
-This setup shares the same number of layers, layerwise neuron count, and non-linear function choice with the \textbf{FF} and \textbf{BP/FF} models.
-What differentiates the \textbf{BP} model from the previous ones is the addition of a softmax classification layer after the last hidden layer to suitably shape the output for the classification task.
-The model is trained using the standard Cross-Entropy loss, and parameters are optimized using Adam.
-The training process involves $20$ epochs and a learning rate of $10^{-2}$ is employed.
+The \textbf{FF} and \textbf{BP/FF} models are also compared to a standard neural classifier, serving as a baseline.
+For such purpose, a multi-layer perceptron is employed.
+The model shares the same number of layers, layerwise neuron count, and non-linear activation function choice with \textbf{FF} and \textbf{BP/FF}.
+The only architectural difference between the \textbf{BP} model and the other two is the addition of a final softmax layer, to suitably shape and scale the output for the classification task.
+The model is trained end-to-end with Backprop on the categorical cross-entropy loss.